It's the CHARACTERS, stupid!

 Powerful and believable characters are essential to the life of every dramatic screenplay, and the screenwriter's relationship with the characters is the primary relationship, requiring a degree of genuine intimacy if the enterprise is going to generate dramatic stories that are neither stale nor predictable.

-What binds the writer and the writer's interest to a character is a PROBLEM or disturbance that upsets or undermines the habits (actions) and habits of thought (beliefs) of the character in question.
+What binds the writer and the writer's interest to a character is a PROBLEM or disturbance that upsets or undermines the habits (routine) and habits of thought (beliefs) of the character in question.
 The problem must also carry a sense of urgency - unless the character acts NOW, the problem will get much worse.

 As the screenwriter's relationship with the characters in the script develops, the writer will find him/herself forming relationships with other characters, seemingly extraneous to the script, namely the AUDIENCE and what I refer to as the TRIBE or TRIBES of the writer.
 These are not characters in the strictest sense, but they aren't utterly different from them either.
 Both are imaginary entities grounded in the writer's experience and essential to the birth of the drama.
 The degree of their involvement - or lack of involvement - in the process can significantly affect and influence many of the choices that the writer makes, as will as determine the quality of the relationship the writer has with the characters in the story.
 These meta-characters and the writer's relationship with them provide illuminating and contrasting vantage points that make it possible for the writer to work as a medium for character and story.